xxmariobotxx/MarioBot-Code/README.txt

 Make sure to set LostLevels to 1 if playing lost levels, and 0 otherwise.
 Set Player to 2 if playing as Luigi in SMB1, and 1 otherwise.

-Open the Lua script "luigio-launcher.lua" to start.
+Open the Lua script "mariobot-launcher.lua" to start.

 Buttons:
 A - activates the generation stats bar at the top